 How to plan your Wedding Budget

-and avoid the most common mistake that most engaged couples do
+and avoid the most common mistakes that most engaged couples do

-Beside planning for your, the most difficult part for engaged couple is to figure out the total cost of their wedding day.
+Besides planning for your, the most difficult part for engaged couples is to figure out the total cost of their wedding day.
 So, at French Romance photography, we have decided to give you a few insights and hopefully, make the process easier while making you save a few bucks.

 Basically, getting married is like buying a nice brand new car but you don't get to drive it. you just get the ride of a lifetime.
 This is a major expense and only a few things will survive the wedding day.